renato90/holbertonschool-low_level_programming/README.md

-In this repository i was created the scripts in lenguage C
+In this repository there are the c scripts